jamochl/arch-bootstrap/README.md

 ```

 This acts similar to OOP interface composition.
 If a new distro is created,
-such as fedora, I can make a fedora.sh library to implement these functions
+such as fedora, I can make a fedora.sh library to implement distro specific
-to perform the setup I need.
+functions to perform distro specific actions (eg. dnf update -y), while
+common logic is handled by common.sh library

 ## Packages